-The second set of concepts--[Purified] Hinduism [real; in the world], Vedanta [real; in the world], Advaita Vedanta [real; in the world], Sanatana Dharma; Religion Eternal [transcendent]--reveal the aspect of his dharmic mission which is least understood and was all but lost.
-Vivekânanda wanted to reform Indian religions and life according to a quite demanding transcendent standard.
+[transcendent]--reveal the aspect of his mission which is least understood and was all but lost.
+Vivekananda wanted to reform Indian religions and life according to a quite demanding transcendent standard.
 From the vantage point of something which India had not yet become, he would call for its reform.
 The forgotten part of his message is how he relativized Indian spirituality and called it into account for its shortcomings from the demands of sanatana dharma or the Religion Eternal.
 Briefly, he lost control of this aspect of his dual mission because of a national need for pride in its tradition in order to lift its head from the humiliation of political servitude to begin its fight for political freedom.

-Theologically, Vivekânanda utilized Râmakrishna's circle of religious equality.
+Theologically, Vivekananda utilized Ramakrishna's circle of religious equality.
 All paths are true; all religions are true.
-One must carefully differentiate this from Samkara's [Shankara's] ladder of religious superiority.
-Vivekânanda could use the four terms and maintain the dharmic transcendent without "idolatrizing" it in any particular religion or religious symbol.
-That dharmic transcendent is left totally transcendent.
-Particular religious expressions in word, act, symbol, community were human attempts to actualize by approximation the absolute.
+One must carefully differentiate this from the ladder of religious superiority.
+Vivekananda could use these four terms and maintain the transcendent without idolatrizing it in any particular religion.
+The transcendent is left totally transcendent.
+Particular religious expressions in word, act, symbol, community were human attempts to actualize the absolute by approximation.
 Appendix D combines the four conceptions (Hinduism, vedanta, advaita, and sanatana dharma) to illustrate how they functioned (without maintaining a strict dialectic of transcendence).

-This is the model that the most radical spiritual liberals at the Parliament apprehended in varying ways.
+This circle is the model that the most radical liberals at the Parliament apprehended in varying ways.
 They saw religions as humanizations of the universal or transcendent.
-Hirai and Kishimoto would take this model back to Japan, and, while remaining good Buddhist scholars and associates of the Japanese Unitarian Association, they would join Shinichiro Imaoka (1880-1986) in founding the Japanese Free Religious Association.
-Nagarkar and Mozoomdar of the Brahmo Samaj already tried to work from a model of a real equality of religions.
+Kinza Riuge M. Hirai and Nobuta Kishimoto would take this model back to Japan, and, while remaining good Buddhist scholars, could associate with the Japanese Unitarian Association.
+Their legacy would bear fruit in Shinichiro Imaoka (1880-1986) founding the Japanese Free Religious Association.
+Nagarkar and Mozoomdar of the Brahmo Samaj already tried to work from this model of a real equality of religions.
 They saw the Brahmo Samaj as a particular religion of the Universal Religion, and Universal Religion could never be exhausted in its particular expressions.
 That is why they resisted conversion to Christianity, even that particularized universalism of British Unitarianism.
-This is the crux of their argument with Max Müller.
+This is the crux of Mozoomdar's argument with Max Müller.

-Vivekânanda knew the implications of Râmakrishna's circle of truth.
-It meant that all religions are true, in some way approximations of the absolute, the eternal, but in particular cultural and historical forms.
-(See Appendix E: Ramakrishnaism) It meant that his three categories of dharma -- Hinduism, Vedanta and Advaita -- must not be equated with the Absolute, sanatana dharma.
-They were only particular attempts to grasp or apprehend the transcendent, Nirguna Brahman.
-Of the four religious conceptions only sanatana dharma had any chance of being used in such a way that it would remain absolutely transcendent.
-For sanatana dharma to function as a metaphor for ultimate trancendence, it could not be reduced to or be identified with any particular human expression or practice.

-No single religion is the Religion Eternal but merely approximations that must change, grow and evolve.
-Ralph Waldo Emerson and Francis Abbot would have expressed deep approval of Vivekânanda's radical critique of dharma with sanatana dharma.
+Vivekananda knew the implications of Ramakrishna's circle.
+It meant that all religions are true: in some way approximations of the absolute, the eternal, but in cultural and It meant that his three categories of historical forms.
+Hinduism, Vedanta and Advaita must not be equated with the Absolute.
+They were only particular attempts to grasp or apprehend the transcendent.
+Of the four religious conceptions only sanatana dharma had any chance of being used in that way in which it would remain transcendent.
+For sanatana dharma to function as a metaphor for the transcendent, it could not be reduced to or be identified with any particular human expression or practice.
+These would not be the Religion Eternal but approximations which must change, grow and evolve.
+Ralph Waldo Emerson and Francis Abbot of the Free Religious Assoication would have expressed deep approval of the high rhetoric but would have waited for its actualization in a variety of expressions.